Want to know five simple ways to improve your health now? Join our newsletter:

 Sacral neuromodulation, or neurostimulation with the Axonics™ device, is a technologically advanced, minimally invasive, reversible, and simple procedure that is performed to treat overactive bladder, urinary urgency, incontinence, urinary blockage, frequency, and bowel (fecal) incontinence in both women and men.

 During this procedure, a small, removable, implantable device is placed to test and stimulate the nerves of your bladder to either “quiet” it down or to “help it squeeze better.”
 Think of it as a “pacemaker” or “white noise machine” for your bladder!
+Austin Urology Institute is among the first practices in Austin to offer this revolutionary device.

 You are considered a candidate for this procedure if you experience overactive bladder or are unable to urinate due to non-obstructive issues.